 - To provide guidelines for assessing and reporting bioeffects associated with different focused ultrasound treatment regimens, necessary for (1) cross-comparison of studies, (2) validation of therapeutic bioeffects

-- To provide guidelines for testing and calibrate the focused ultrasound systems and protocols
+- To provide guidelines for testing and calibration of the focused ultrasound systems and protocols

 The guidelines propose overall recommendations for important parameters to report; detailed methodologies for measuring/simulating focused ultrasound system and field parameters, detailed methodologies to assess bioeffects, DQA procedures for focused ultrasound equipment, and links to relevant standards and references.